orevaisaiah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute: This script is used to add execute permission to the owner of the file hello.
 6-multiple_permissions: This script is used to add execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 7-everybody: This script is used to add execution permission to the owner, the group owner and the other users, to the file hello.
+8-James_Bond: This script is used to set set the permission to the file hello as Owner: no permission at all, Group: no permission at all and Other users: all the permissions.